dalelane/ibm-ace-avrodeserialize/README.md

 Sample compute node implementation for processing Kafka messages that have been serialized using Apache Avro schemas from a schema registry.

-It turns json-encoded or binary-encoded data into a JSON object that can be processed using standard native App Connect transformation nodes.
+It turns json-encoded or binary-encoded Avro data into a JSON object that can be processed using standard native App Connect transformation nodes.
+This can be used with messages that contain schema IDs in message headers, or with schema IDs in the message payload.

 ## Contents